beesofknowledge/bok-site/docs/about/add-content.md

 ---
 # {{ $frontmatter.title }}

-If you wish to contribute an unlisted item or quest or faq, or if you would like to write a guide, please send the picture or text to beesofknowledge@gmail.com.
+There is a discord at [Bees of Knowledge Discord](https://discord.gg/a3csQYuTeC) where you can upload screenshots and submit new items, quests or faqs.

+You can submit a text file with a guide to the discord or send by email to beesofknowledge@gmail.com.